laoguowangCP/godot-statechart-sharp/README.md

 - State may never been active before as a history state's parent.
 For compound parent, history will be redirected to parent's initial state.
 For parallel parent, history will be redirected to all non-history siblings.

-To utilize full feature of a state, you can:

-- Connect signals:

-  - `Enter` emited when state is entered.
-This usually happens when state is set active by transitions or statechart initialization.
-  - `Exit` emited when state is exit.
-This usually happens when state is set unactive by transitions.

-- Add state, transition, reaction as child node.
+> [!TIP]
+>

-Here's several specification you shall follow:
+> Here's several specification you shall follow:
+>

-- Better not append substate to history: state, transition, reaction won't function as history's child.
+> - Better not append substate to history: state, transition, reaction won't function as history's child.
 However, you may occasionally assign a history's substate as a transition target, which will cause unexpected behavior.
-- Better not append shallow history to parallel.
+> - Better not append shallow history to a parallel state.
 Targeting such history works, but targeting the parallel parent will do the same.
+> - Express state with signals and other nodes, not inheritance:
+>
+>   - State provides `Enter`/`Exit` signals, which will be emitted when state is set active/unactive during a transition.
+>   - Transition node is used as a state's child, to represent how this state transits to the other.
+>   - Reaction node is used as a state's child, to express what an active state will do.

 | Property | Description |
 | ---- | ---- |